kaiser-jan/scriptable-untis/README.md

 There is a mobile app, but it does not provide any widgets, at least on iOS.
 That's why I decided to create those widgets myself, so I can have the most important information directly on my homescreen.
 It also notifies me about the most important changes.

+## 📥 Installation

+1. Before installing the script, you need to [install Scriptable from the App Store](https://apps.apple.com/us/app/scriptable/id1405459188?uo=4).

+2. You can download the latest version of the script [here](https://github.com/JFK-05/scriptable-untis/releases/latest/download/UntisWidget.js).\
+   Alternatively, you can head over to the [releases page](https://github.com/JFK-05/scriptable-untis/releases) to download a specific release.

+3. After downloading the file, click share, and select scriptable.
+   Now click `Add to My Scripts` at the bottom.

+4. Click the play button at the lower right (or click the script in the overview) to run the script, and select `💻 Show Widget`.
+This will start the setup process.\
+   You will be asked for the url, which you can find when selecting you school [here](https://webuntis.com/).
+You might have to click the "switch school" button to get to the correct page.\
+   The url should look something like this: `https://<server>.webuntis.com/WebUntis/?school=<schoolname>#/basic/login`. (with `<server>` and `<schoolname>` replaced)

+5. Now you can add an iOS widget for Scriptable and select the script in the options.

+6. The widget should update automatically and display the information. 🥳 (might take a few seconds)

+7. If you want to customize the widget (e.g. color the lessons), see the [configuration section](#⚒️-configuration).

+## ⏫ Updating

+The script will check for updates every few hours.\
+Regular updates will be downloaded and installed automatically.\
+If you want to update manually, you can do so by running the script and selecting `🔄 Update Script` in the menu.\
+When there is a breaking change, you will be notified and asked to update manually.\
+Check the [releases page](https://github.com/JFK-05/scriptable-untis/releases) for more information about the changes.

 ## ✨ Features